flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/06.time-stepping/README.md

 ### For Steady Simulations
 - Start with the default Adaptive CFL settings
 - If convergence is slow, increase the Convergence Limiting Factor (up to 0.5)
-- For complex cases with convergence difficulties, reduce the Maximum Relative Change to 0.5
+- For complex cases with convergence difficulties, reduce the Convergence Limiting Factor (down to 0.1)
 - Monitor residuals to ensure they're decreasing consistently

 ### For Unsteady Simulations